kdan-mobile-software-ltd/error_response/README.md

 ## Others

-See all avaliable error_code & error_message
+See all available error_code & error_message

 ```ruby
 ErrorResponse.all